naterepos/vegbot/README.md

 ### Storage Library

-Not only does VegBot automatically set up a MySQL database and relevent data, it also caches all user data as custom server users called `VegUsers`.
+Not only does VegBot automatically set up a MySQL database and relevant data, it also caches all user data as custom server users called `VegUsers`.
 This allows you to create extra information on users without having to touch REST APIs.

 ### Permission/Role Library